Using Jenkins agents

 Now the container

-is running.
+agent1is running.

-can be used to check if the container is running as expected.
-Additionally, the commanddocker container inspect agent1 | Select-String -Pattern '"IPAddress": "\d+\.\d+\.\d+\.\d+"'
+Hint: the commanddocker pscan be used to check if the container is running as expected.
+Additionally, the commanddocker container inspect agent1 | Select-String -Pattern '"IPAddress": "\d+\.\d+\.\d+\.\d+"'can be used to see the Host to be set in Jenkins for the agent.

 Setup up the agent1 on jenkins.